AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 * **Snap:** Recall your clone to yourself, or yourself to your clone from any distance.
 Anyone touching you while you do so is carried along.
 * **Pick Pocket:** While a creature is totally unaware of your presence (discounting clones) you may swap an object they carry with an object of similar size and heft.

+## Soulbearer

+*The soul of a great beast lives within you, granting you its skills and form.
+Shamanic ritual prepares for such a transfer, layering soul upon soul for generations until an animal is ready to make a Soulbearer.*

+### Core Ability

+**Great Soul:** An unusually dense and powerful soul from some animal has been ritualistically implanted into you.
+This grants you some measure of that animal’s skills as well as the ability to freely transform into it.

+### You Start With

+* **Your Great Soul**
+* A beneficial quirk and an inconvenient instinct from your Great Soul

+### Your Great Soul

+Choose the animal whose Great Soul lives within you and pick three abilities from the [Animal’s Companion list](#animals-companion-1).
+When you transform into your animal form those abilities modify your existing stats.

+Grit and Ability loss is maintained between your forms (you won’t magically heal by transforming).

+While not in animal form one beneficial quirk bleeds through.
+For example perfect balance for a cat’s soul, or excellent eyesight from an eagle’s.
+One inconvenient instinct also remains to get you into trouble.

+Your Great Soul allows you to speak to and understand the animal whose soul you share.

+### Advanced Abilities

+Pick one Advanced Ability at character creation.
+Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).

+* **Soul Sight:** Temporarily blind yourself to the material world to see creature’s souls.
+You can see, through all but the most powerful of illusions, what sort of creature they are as well as their current mood.
+* **Spiritual Resistance:** Your Great Soul gives you a spiritual density and fullness that makes it difficult for outside forces to influence you.
+You are immune to charm, sleep, fear, mind control, and other similar supernatural effects.
+* **Speaker to the Dead:** You can consult with the lingering souls and spirits of those who died nearby.
+Recalcitrant spirits may require offerings or favors before being willing to assist.
+* **Psychopomp:** When you are attendant to the death of a creature (whether caused by you or not) you may take temporary custody of its soul.
+You can use your Great Soul ability to take that creature’s form once, but afterwards the soul passes beyond the Black River.

 ## Witch

 *Familiar at your side, you channel the forces of magic across the mystic bond that connects you.
 You are a shepherd to ancient secrets, passed from person to person to keep them safe from forces who would rather see it lost.*